toolmantim/toadhopper/README.md

     % bundle exec rake test AIRBRAKE_API_KEY=abc123

-Set SECURE=1 to test posting over SSL.
+Set `AIRBRAKE_FULL_TEST` to test integration operations that require a paid Airbrake plan such as posting over SSL, deploy tracking, and github integration.
 For example:

-    % bundle exec rake test AIRBRAKE_API_KEY=abc123 SECURE=1
+    % bundle exec rake test AIRBRAKE_API_KEY=abc123 AIRBRAKE_FULL_TEST=1

-_Note: You must have a paid plan for Airbrake to accept your messages over SSL._
+_Beware: Setting `AIRBRAKE_FULL_TEST` will record a bogus deployment in your Airbrake project and auto-resolve any pre-existing development errors._

 To generate the docs: